MalteHerrmann/ResearchTendermint/README.md

 as only one ABCI process can be active at a time.
 [[Men22]](https://www.youtube.com/watch?v=cAR57hZaJtM)

+These proposed changes to the ABCI specification are aimed at improving scalability, by enabling block proposers and validators to do more than just executing finalized transactions in a serialized fashion.

 ### Implementation

-There are four types of connections to the ABCI [[Wai21]](https://www.youtube.com/watch?v=UuDrSpo_Q-I&t=618s):
+As discussed before, in total there are four types of connections to the ABCI [[Wai21]](https://www.youtube.com/watch?v=UuDrSpo_Q-I&t=618s):

 - Consensus: `BeginBlock`, `DeliverTx`, `EndBlock`, `Commit`
 - Mempool: `CheckTx`
+- Info: `Info`, `Query`, `InitChain`
 - StateSync: `ListSnapshots`, `OfferSnapshot`, `LoadSnapshotChunk`, `ApplySnapshotChunk`
-- Info: `Info`, `Query`, `InitChain`

-The changes in ABCI++ mainly addressed the consensus engine.
+The changes between ABCI and ABCI++ mainly addressed the consensus engine.
 It is designed to open up possibilities and add more control for developers.
 <br>